 Umkhiwa Salted Figs with Honey Recipe

 Ficus sycomorus or fig tree goes by many names Mukuyu in the Shona language, Vyeboom in Afrikaans, Umkhiwa in Ndebele, شجرة التين in Arabic, and figueria in Portuguese.

 Interestedly, according to a Southern Italy tradition, Judas did not hang himself on a Fig but on a Tamarisk-tree called Vruca or Tamarix Africana.
 Vruca is now only a shrub, although formerly it was a noble tree; at the time of Judas’ suicide, it was cursed by God, and thereafter became a shrub that is ugly, misshapen, and useless.

 Umkhiwa Recipe Salted Figs with Honey

-Meanwhile, add honey to a heatproof cup and microwave for 1 minute.
+Preheat oven to 325°F. Gently wash and pat dry figs. Toss figs with oil place stem side up in a shallow baking pan.
+Roast for 20 minutes.
+Allow to cool and quarter without cutting completely through the figs. Meanwhile, add honey to a heatproof cup and microwave for 1 minute.
 Pour honey evenly over figs, sprinkle with salt and serve warm.

 The fig tree is one of the first plants cultivated by humans